Personal Injury and Wrongful Death Attorneys for Lake Stevens, Washington, and All of Snohomish County

 When Disaster Strikes

 Disaster can strike suddenly, and its effects can be all the more devastating for having interrupted the tranquility of a seemingly idyllic small-town environment.
 For most people who suffer serious accidents, the catastrophe is multi-dimensional – physical pain and disability, the abrupt interruption of daily routines, and sudden financial difficulties can combine to form a “perfect storm” of misfortune that overwhelms the entire family.
+Sometimes, this comes in the form of a car accident.
+Other times, it is something as unexpected as a serious dog bite injury.
 If death results, the grief of a sudden loss can turn a difficult experience into something nearly unbearable.
 The injustice of such a scenario can be compounded when the accident turns out to have been the result of someone else’s misconduct.

 Frequently Asked Questions (FAQs)